Dre Campbell Farm

 Additionally, the leaves will be small and have yellowish or brown spots.
 Terminal buds and root tips will also die.
 Moreover, insufficient calcium in tomato tissue causes blossom-end rot.

-Next, bring to a boil, and then remove from heat.
+Next, bring to a boil, and then remove from the heat.
 Let it sit for 24 hours.
 Finally, strain and pour the solution onto the soil.

 Neptune’s Organic Crab Shell Fertilizer is also a good source of calcium for plants.
 Furthermore, adding lime to the soil is another way to raise calcium levels.